When my friend gave me a marrow the size of a small tree trunk I felt a challenge coming on. Stuffed marrow for breakfast, lunch and dinner.

 Everyone loves sausage meat stuffing at Christmas right?
 Well, if you’re meat eater anyway.
 I don’t think I’d ever get my mum or step dad to eat it…

-So I thought I’d trick the kids into eating marrow by filling it with something they love.
+So I thought I’d trick the kids into eating a stuffed marrow by filling it with something they love.
 Of course I expected them to eat the sausage filling and to leave the marrow.

 To my enormous surprise they both ate the marrow bit too, Sunshine even scraping the skin clean (I don’t suggest you eat the skin…it can be rather tough and bitter).